8 Ways to Manage Migraine’s Impact on Marriage

 Here are some suggestions for managing migraine’s impact on romantic relationships.
 They stem from years of heartwrenching personal experience and the numerous conversations I’ve had with migraineurs over the almost 10 years I’ve been writing about migraine.

-4. Recognize that your partner is carrying a heavy weight.
 When one person in a relationship has migraine, the other person feels the repercussions.
-Whether it is from cancelled plans, having to pick up the slack in housework, unexpected childcare duties, financial obligations or having to take care of you, your partner also experiences the fallout of migraine.
+Whether it is from canceled plans, having to pick up the slack in housework, unexpected childcare duties, financial obligations, or having to take care of you, your partner also experiences the fallout of migraine.
 Even in the best of relationships, the healthy partner can feel disappointed and overburdened.
 Instead of ignoring this or stewing in guilt, acknowledge that you know your illness affects both of you.
 Try to work together to find ways to minimize the impact – it could be having friends or family on hand for last-minute childcare, hiring a housekeeper (or deciding that keeping your house clean isn’t a priority), having a neighbor kid mow the lawn… whatever reduces stress for both you and your partner and fits your budget.
 And be sure to express your gratitude and appreciation for your partner and all that they do.

-7. Don't over accommodate.
-The person with migraine can feel so bad for migraine’s impact on their relationship that they try to make up for it by bending over backwards to make their partner happy.
+The person with migraine can feel so bad for migraine’s impact on their relationship that they try to make up for it by bending over backward to make their partner happy.
 Similarly, a non-migraineur may be so sorry that their sweetie is sick that they give into the migraineur’s every whim.
-A person’s role and “voice” in a relationship diminishes when they give up so much to the other.
+A person’s role and “voice” in a relationship diminish when they give up so much to the other.
 Trying to make someone happy by sacrificing your own needs leaves both people dissatisfied.

 Not all of these suggestions apply to every relationship, nor is it an exhaustive list of the problems that can arise.
 Only you can know what works for you and your partner, but I hope some of these suggestions will spark ideas that can help reduce the burden of migraine in your relationship.
 They’ve been tremendously helpful for my husband and me.